 Huey and Jazmine, Huey being cynically Wise Beyond His Years and Jazmine being an innocent child to the point of being naive.

 Free-Range Children: In the comic, Huey, Riley and Caesar are able to go wherever they want and do quite a bit without supervision (though there isn't much to do in Woodcrest).
-This is lessened somewhat in the cartoon, as Granddad often attempts to restrain them from doing anything crazy, but as the show goes on they're able to get away with more and more anyway (at one point, for example, they're able to effortlessly sneak into a movie studio).

 Follow the Leader: Inverted.
 McGruder has stated that what drove him to take the book into a hardline left political direction was a conversation he had with Garry Trudeau over the issue of the September 11th Terrorist Attacks.
 Trudeau told McGruder that he was going to wait until around December before he would begin incorporating the terrorist attacks and the political fallout the attacks would have upon America.
 This led to McGruder deciding to immediately incorporate 9-11 and the political fall-out into the comic strip, since no one else was doing this.

 Good Is Not Nice: Huey.
 He's smart and has good intentions in building a greater American society, but can be downright cynical about it.

 Innocent Bigot: Common in the early days of the comic, where everyone from the Freeman's neighbors to the principal of Huey's school knew next to nothing about African Americans, and often said or did things that were humorously ignorant while trying to be polite (his teachers, for instance, thought renting a bunch of black movies was adequate preparation for dealing with a black student).
 Eventually, this gag was streamlined down to Cindy McPhearson, before she was phased out of the comic (to be ultimately changed into a different kind of character in the show) and the gag more or less along with her.